 If you have narrow feet, you know it can be frustrating finding running shoes that are a good fit.
 Medium width shoes can feel sloppy during runs.
 Too much room in your shoes will cause your feet to move around laterally.
 This commonly leads to discomfort and blisters.

-And while runners with wide feet typically have more shoe options – runners with narrow feet are underserved by the running shoe industry.
-It can be tough to find a pair that fits correctly.
+And while runners who need wide shoes typically have more shoe options – runners with narrow feet are underserved by the running shoe industry.
+It can be tough to find a pair that fits correctly!